nerdfiles/chordlike/plan/readme.md

 ## quality properties of web

 some questions hearkening to morton, by way of [kittler], or mcluhan, or someone like them:

 1. *is software better than the quality of software?*
 2. *does software mean being constantly present?*
 3. *can software see nothing?*

-###
+### architectural targt

 1. scaleability☁
 2. evolvability☁
 3. discoverability☁
 4. specializability (??)
 5. concretizability: "[...] it is unrealistic to assume that a system has full access to the global state, e.g., that a process can observe the private variables of the other processes."
 (Abstraction Refinement for Games with Incomplete Information.
 Rayna Dimitrova†, Bernd Finkbeiner)
 6. traceability (??)
 7. adjustability (??)